 Do they give them toothbrushes?

 Nope.
-Those looking to score a million dollar payday on ‘Survivor’ have to do it at the expense of their dental hygiene.
+Those looking to score a $1 million payday on ‘Survivor’ have to do it at the expense of their dental hygiene.
 Contestants get creative to find ways to clean their teeth.

 “You pick off [a piece] like a toothpick, and use that,” Dana Lambert said.
 “After not eating processed food for so long, your breath kind of quits smelling.
 And you kind of quit smelling, weirdly enough.”